henry9836/EZNetworking/README.md

 # EZNetworking
 #### Henry Oliver

-A Cross Platform Network Framework For Unity
+A Cross-Platform Network Framework For Unity That Utilizes Multithreading

 ### Project Goals
 To make a framework that can be intergrated with projects easily and work on multiple platforms out of the box